Skip to navigation Skip to content

 Change Management

-Quality checking procedures are regularly reviewed and updated by the Programme in consultation with Learning Development and Quality.
-The review ensures the error codes are current and applicable and that approved changes to Programme business policies are included.
+Quality checking procedures are regularly reviewed and updated by the Program in consultation with Learning Development and Quality.
+The review ensures the error codes are current and applicable and that approved changes to Program Management business policies are included.

 Issues with the Quality Checking Procedure are recorded and escalated to Quality Management via email.